 Her class taught students how to handle a real-life information security issue by evaluating a problem, identifying potential solutions, and implementing the best solution, according to Cumberlands’ website.

-“From the start of course, Kamal was on point and ready to develop a security assessment plan for a company.
+“From the start of the course, Kamal was on point and ready to develop a security assessment plan for a company.
 He was understanding of any feedback I provided and applied it to his work,” Dr. McClain added.
 “He is respectful and humble, and I do believe he will go far in life.
 It is an honor to impact and shape the mind of this young man, and I wish him all the best.”

 Kamal said Dr. McClain’s course was his favorite subject.
 He praised a number of his professors for their high-quality, “almost military-grade” IT security teaching, user-friendly online learning setup, personalized approach and individual attention to him as a student, and provision of extra explanations and resources to help him grasp his courses’ material.